LEARN MORE ABOUT

 Retinal diseases vary widely — some are common and easily remedied, while others are rare and more difficult to diagnose and treat.

 Our Ophthalmologists here at Clarus Eye Centre are skilled in differentiating the diseases.
-They help patients to understand their diagnosis to more effectively design a treatment plan specifically for them.
+They help patients to understand their diagnosis to (‘help’ instead of ‘more effectively’) design a treatment plan specifically for them.
 Planning and treating diseases early will help slow or stop the progression and preserve as much vision as possible.
 A routine eye exam can indicate the presence of retinal diseases.
 Schedule your exam today and stay proactive with your eye health.

 FLOATERS, FLASHES & RETINAL DETACHMENT